About

 How to Make Chocolate Fruit Dip

-It takes less than five minutes to throw together, which means it is the perfect healthy dessert to serve this summer with all of the fresh fruit!
+Chocolate fruit dip takes less than 5 minutes to throw together, which means it is the perfect healthy fruit dip to serve for a special occasion or just because.
+Here’s how I like to make it:

 charcuterie board of cookies, pretzels, graham crackers, banana slices, raspberries, blueberries and strawberries with healthy chocolate fruit dip

-If you make this recipe, be sure to leave a comment and review letting us know!
-We love hearing from you and it helps others learn more about the recipe too.
+If you make this Healthy Chocolate Fruit Dip recipe, be sure to leave a comment and star rating on the blog!
+I love hearing from you, and it helps others learn more about the recipe too.
+Xx Ashley

 Avocado Chocolate Fruit Dip